CuriosityStream Inc. (CURI) – Don’t Be So Quick to Call it Dead

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 13.14% loss in the last 1 month and extending the period to 3 months gives it a 97.99%, and is -1.79% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.30% over the week and 9.10% over the month.
+The stock witnessed a 11.61% loss in the last 1 month and extending the period to 3 months gives it a 106.07%, and is 10.81% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.92% over the week and 10.00% over the month.

 CuriosityStream Inc. (CURI) Analyst Forecasts